shyfire131/simplex-startos/index.markdown

 This is a unique QR code that other people can use to connect to you.

 1. Under the root settings menu (tap profile picutre in top-left), tap on "Your SimpleX address", then tap on "Create SimpleX address"
-1. If this works, you can be certain that your SimplexMQ server is up and running
+1. If this works, you can be certain that your SimpleX server is up and running

 You can now share this contact address with other users over another trusted channel such as text message, email, etc.